 - Due to the increase number of students experiencing cyber bullying and using social networking as part of their online communication, there is a growing necessity to educate our students.
 Through our conversations with students, staff and parents we are looking to ascertain a baseline. - In regard to our grade assemblies, the feedback we received from students was extremely positive with our guest speaker talking about Internet safety and we will sustain this initiative.
+This year after our annual presentation with Jesse Miller we also conducted an informal survey where 97% of the Grade 8 cohort responded that this presentation should be repeated on an annual basis.

-Throughout the year, we will be looking to collate the anecdotal evidence regarding the impact of cyber bullying and social networking which includes conversations with our grade counsellor(s) students and parents.
+- Throughout the year, we will be looking to collate the anecdotal evidence regarding the impact of cyber bullying and social networking which includes conversations with our grade counsellor(s) students and parents. - Our partnership this year with the Red Cross and the Beyond the Hurt Program should have a positive influence with student responses on next year's Social Responsibility Survey.